 CRAN Task View: Psychometric Models and Methods

-Psychometrics is concerned with the design and analysis of research and
+Psychometrics is concerned with theory and techniques of psychological measurement.

-quantitative methods to develop improved ways to organize and analyze
+quantitative methods to develop improved ways to organize, analyze, and scale

 is considerable overlap between tools for psychometry and tools